verowangari/Bite-of-Life-Pizza/README.md

 #### By
 Veronica Wangari
 ## Description
-A landing page for pizza place
+A landing page for pizza place.
+It allows users to place orders and contact admin.
 ## Link to Github Pages

 ## Setup/Installation Requirement